 - Don’t heap up your milk but add ice instead and turn it into an iced matcha latte.

-Each person will favour a different amount of matcha for their lattes so we recommend playing around with the milks and the amount of matcha until you’ve nailed your own perfect matcha latte recipe!
+Each person will favour a different amount of matcha for their lattes so we recommend playing around with it and the milks until you’ve nailed your own perfect matcha latte recipe!

 Let us know how you go and tag @matcha_maiden in your creations on Instagram or Facebook!